This strategy statement provides a brief outline of our strategy. The strategy is a guiding document.

 In addition to contributing research through book chapters published by other organisations, OTT is also exploring opportunities to publish more in-depth research through its own books and/or edited volumes, as appropriate, to reach key audiences.

-Our learning strategy is led by Andrea Baertl, director of research can leering.
+Our learning strategy is led by Andrea Baertl, director of research and learning.

 OTT seeks to empower think tanks, and particularly the growing pipeline of emerging thinktankers, so that they have better capabilities and skills to manage and grow their organisations, deploy innovative business models, and generate, communicate, and use evidence more effectively.
 To achieve this, OTT provides information, tools, and training to support leadership development and improve awareness, strategic decision-making, and operations among thinktankers and policy entrepreneurs.